 - Sometimes, I even throw in small red cherry tomatoes or serve them on the side (perfect for when you want to make a chicken sandwich).

-You can store any leftovers in an airtight container in the fridge (without any added avocado) for up to 5 days.
+Store leftovers in an airtight container in the fridge (without avocado) for up to 4 days.

 To make the salad

 - 2 ½ cups cooked chicken, shredded 300 grams (Rotisserie chicken will work here)

 - 1 large shallot, finely sliced or chopped About ⅓ cup chopped or 40 grams